quimnuss/cozy/README.md

 # cozy

+Discover the world as a new plant sprout.

 A game about growing as a plant in a new environment while balancing light and humidity.
 Can you continue the cycle of life?